Using localStorage to Track Soft Prompt Interactions

 Edge-Case Handling & Compliance Constraints

 Client-side storage is inherently volatile in restrictive environments.
 Production deployments must implement graceful degradation and strict regulatory gating.
+Align this with your broader permission prompt timing strategy so that suppression windows don’t conflict with engagement-score thresholds computed in sessionStorage.

 • Private Browsing Fallbacks: iOS Safari and strict browser configurations may throw SecurityError or QuotaExceededError on localStorage access.
-Implement a tiered fallback: attempt localStorage → fallback to sessionStorage → fallback to an in-memory Map with session-scoped lifecycle.
+Implement a tiered fallback: attempt localStorage → fall back to sessionStorage → fall back to an in-memory Map with session-scoped lifecycle.

 • GDPR/CCPA Compliance Gating: Wrap all localStorage writes inside a consent-manager callback.
 Do not persist prompt state until a lawful basis for processing is established.
 If consent is pending, route state to the in-memory fallback.